This is an easy and healthy skillet honey garlic salmon dish with the most delicious marinade. LOVE this recipe!

 Add all sauce ingredients to a small bowl and whisk to combine.

-Pour olive oil into non-stick skillet and heat over medium high hear.
-Place salmon in the pan, and cook the one side for 3 minutes, then, turn over, and cook the other side for 2 minutes.
+Turn on non-stick skillet to medium high heat.
+Pour olive oil in hot skillet and let heat up for 1 minute.
+Place salmon in the pan, and cook one side for 3 minutes, then, turn over, and cook the other side for 2 minutes.

 Pour sauce over salmon.
 Cook for 1 minute or until it starts to thicken slightly.
 You can check the side of the salmon to see if its cooked to your liking (rare to fully cooked).